SofiaSaeedAhmed/Brick-Breaker-Game/README.md

 assignment.
 Include a brief description of each class's purpose and its location in the code.

+**1- New Board.java file made**

+`Main.java` had a `initBoard()` method which I separated into a different file called `Board.java`.
+This refactoring creates a Board class responsible for initializing and managing the game board.
+The Main class now creates an instance of Board and adds its blocks to the root of the scene.
+This separation enhances code organization and maintainability.

 # Modified Java Classes:
 List the Java classes you modified from the provided code base.
 Describe the changes you made and explain why these modifications were